platinprotocol/solidityGEO/README.md

 # Solidity GEO

-Solidity GEO implements GIS **polygon** core functions and **circle** functions.
+Solidity GEO implements GIS **polygon** core functions and **circle** functions.<br/>
-A **polygon** contains an array of rings.
+A **polygon** contains an array of rings.<br/>
 Each ring is represented as an array of points.
-The first point of each ring is always the same as the last point.
+The first point of each ring is always the same as the last point.<br/>
-Each point contain from two cells first cell is latitude, second cell is longitude.
+Each point contain from two cells first cell is latitude, second cell is longitude.<br/>
 The polygon consists of int32 array.
-Where max allowed value for latitude is 90000000 and for longitude is 180000000.
+Where max allowed value for latitude is 90000000 and for longitude is 180000000.<br/>
-Solidity support only integers so 180000000 will represent 180.000000.
+Solidity support only integers so 180000000 will represent 180.000000.<br/>
-So if you what to store geoPoint(79.123, -110.000287) you have send it like(79123000, -110000287).
+So if you what to store geoPoint(79.123, -110.000287) you have send it like(79123000, -110000287).<br/>

-A **circle** contains latitude, longitude and radius.
+A **circle** contains latitude, longitude and radius.<br/>
-Latitude and longitude has the same type as in polygon.
+Latitude and longitude has the same type as in polygon.<br/>

 #### Quickstart